ZuckermanLab/ModelExplorer/README.txt

 Subroutines:

 Note: $nchange is used to see if two states are equivalent (for binding of the other other species)
 ### (i.e. for OF: NoSiWo->NoSbWo->NoSoWo differs by one "equivalent" unit Ni/No, No/Ni from NiSiWo->NiSbWo->NiSoWo)

 7. THEORY:

 Transporters:
 *These proteins consist of: uniporters, symporters, and antiporters.
 *Uniporters transport one molecule across the cell membrane.
 *Symporters transport two (or more) molecules across the cell membrane, in the same direction.
 *Antiporters transport two (or more) molecules across the cell mambrane, in opposite direction.
 *These transporter proteins are powered by the chemical potential differences (outside/inside cell) of each molecule.
 *By utilizing a large chemical potential difference of one molecule (ex Na), transporters are able to move another *molecule (ex Sugar) against its smaller (relative) chemical potential difference.

 Cycles and State Space Representation:
 *In general, a simple complete symporter cycle consists of molecules binding to the protein, the protein changing *conformation, the molecules unbinding, and the protein changing conformation again.
 *In this way, a particular cycle can be described by a molecule's binding state (bound/unbound) and the transport *protein's conformation state (facing in/out).
 *Finally, a matrix of every possible configuration can be constructed using these two states (conformation and binding) *creating the transporter "state space".

 Complex cycle dynamics:
 *Transporters in nature do not neccesarily follow the simple cycle described above.
 *Slippage might occur, in which the cycle will not produce a 1:1 ratio of molecules *(i.e. a sugar is transported for each sodium).
 *This slippage may be considered a leak, and is less energy efficient.
 *These cycle ineffiencies may have a functional use, providing an extra cycle step to filter out (proofread) *unwanted toxins.

 For a more in-depth discussion on cell membrane transporter proteins please see: http://www.physicallensonthecell.org/ - Online textbook written by Dr. Zuckerman

 For a more in-depth discussion on Transporter Cycles and Energies:
 "Free Energy Transduction and Biochemical Cycle Kinetics" by Terrel L. Hill

 For a more in-depth discussion on statistcal mechanics methods applied to cell biology:
 "Statistical Physics of Biomolecules: An Introduction" by DM Zuckerman

 8. BUGS/To-Do:

 W vs S binding on or off rate being changed?
 Does it depend on relative values?

 Does Monte Carlo change the slowies?

 Fix equivalent transitions (proof-reading section) subroutine to be cleaner (some how replace "n_bases - 2" )

-!BUG! - NEED TO FIX TRANSITION BARRIER GROUPINGS!

-Debugging findings: From equiv_list_tr we found that the quivalent transitions are not correct.
-Some groups have duplicates, and there are duplicates of transitions.
+Correct Initialized Model?

+Better was to fix randomness issue?

+small bug: cannot use strict
+small bug: transition states are printed into evolver_rates.dat

+*BUG FIXED* Incorrect equivalent energy state groupings -> python script written to  configure/validate energy state groupings
+*BUG FIXED* Incorrect equivalent barrier energy groupings -> proof-maker algorithm added to configure groupings. python script written to validate energy state groupings
+*BUG FIXED* Runs were not repeatable -> sorted @barkeys so each run has the same ordered list for trial moves.

 Proof-maker Unit Tests to Add:
 (1) Sum of steady state probabilities is one